 "I Already Have Enough Social Media"

 You may be thinking, "My business already has enough social media, I don't need to add another account to my list."
 And while that is a completely valid initial reaction, we would argue that it is still an investment worth making for your brand long-term.
-Even if you don't create tons of content from the start, we'd encourage you to at least create an account to reserve your business' username on the platform in case somewhere down the line you choose to begin creating content.
+Even if you don't create tons of content from the start, we'd encourage you to at least create a TikTok account to reserve your business' username on the platform in case somewhere down the line you choose to begin creating content.

 Many companies have found success on TikTok not only because of the creativity and authenticity it offers, but because of the incredible algorithm and exposure it offers.
 TikTok will give your business access to an audience that other platforms don't have, and by investing time into building your audience and following now, it will no doubt pay off with consistent effort and valuable content.
 For business owners, one of the most important things you can have is exposure - the more exposure you have, the better chance you're going to have in retaining customers, getting new ones, and building overall brand awareness.
 TikTok is one of the best ways to do this in 2021 because by using a video-focused approach to your brand's social media content, you're able to tell your story in the most relatable and way possible.

 If not now, when?
 That's the question to ask yourself when considering TikTok for business.
 The first thing to note is that TikTok is not going away anytime soon.
-In fact, the platform is so successful that other social media platforms feel threatened by the competition, and are shifting their focus to video to keep up with TikTok.
+In fact, the platform is so successful that other social media platforms feel threatened by the competition, and are shifting their focus to videos to keep up with TikTok.
 Just recently, Instagram's head Adam Mosseri announced that their app would be taking a more video-focused approach to their platform moving forward.
 Since Instagram's announcement of reels in August 2020, there has been a hint of competition with TikTok- but in Mosseri's recent Twitter video, he confirms this by saying, "There's some really serious competition right now - TikTok is huge".
 The fact that the leader of one of the world's most-used social media platforms is admitting they need to keep up with TikTok, should sell you in itself.

 "Isn't It Just for Gen-Z?"

 While initially, it's easy to rule TikTok for business out with thoughts like, "TikTok is just for Gen-Z, my target audience isn't on there", you'd be surprised.
-If we take a look back on other social media platforms that are major for marketing in 2021 like Instagram, Facebook, and Twitter - these also all started off as very 'young' platforms, with little-viewed value for businesses.
-Obviously, these platforms are now full of multiple generations and serve millions of businesses as a marketing tool.
+If we take a look back on other social media platforms that are major for marketing strategy in 2021 like Instagram, Facebook, and Twitter - these also all started off as very 'young' platforms, with little-viewed value for businesses.
+Obviously, these social platforms are now full of multiple generations and serve millions of businesses as a marketing tool.
 The same is to be expected with TikTok, as it's already happening and increasing every second.
 If anything, a more accurate thought about TikTok for your business might be, "My target audience isn't on there - yet".
 As we've seen time and time again, the businesses and personal profiles that get in early and post consistently valuable content are extremely likely to be rewarded short-term and long-term.

 Different From The Rest

 TikTok also offers a unique user experience on its platform as opposed to other social media apps.
 This includes the ability to create short videos by shooting, adjusting clips, customizing audio, applying effects, and enhancing with filters all within the app.
 The opportunity for creativity is truly maximized all within the one app, and it's nowhere near the end of its interface growth.
-When you use TikTok for your business, your marketing strategy essentially multiplies indefinitely.
+When you use TikTok for business, your digital marketing strategy essentially multiplies indefinitely.

 The app is also known for listening well to its users' feedback.
-When users like certain features or trends, TikTok actually will create new editing features or effects to allow users the ability to create similar content easier.
+When active users like certain features or trends, TikTok actually will create new editing features or effects to allow users the ability to create similar content easier.
 The same goes the other way, where if a new update or feature released receives only negative feedback, the platform is quick to adjust it to users' liking.
 In doing this, TikTok is already miles ahead of other social media platforms that are somewhat notorious for 'changing too much', or not listening to what their users like and dislike.

 TikTok started off as just a music and video social media platform, but has since evolved into an app that showcases millions of trends that allow for endless creativity.
 TikTok has implemented an effective algorithm to show users trending videos relevant to their interests, making it easy to create content that is relevant and on-brand to your industry without having to do too much research.

 The best part about TikTok trends is that there is always a new one.
 This makes content creation easier for marketing teams since there are never-ending fun trends to create and apply to your industry.
-The For You Page is the app's 'explore page', which showcases an endless feed of trending videos for users to enjoy and engage with.
+The For You Page is the app's 'explore page', which showcases an endless feed of trending videos for TikTok users to enjoy and engage with.
 It becomes apparent that a certain style of video is 'trending' when there are multiple videos using the same sound and structure.
-You can think of TikTok trends like a live-action meme.
+You can think of TikTok's latest trends like a live-action meme.
 Applicable across multiple scenarios and industries, easily understood, and endless ways to create content with it.

 Tips for Getting Started

-So, you're ready to start your TikTok for business strategy.
+So, you're ready to start your TikTok business strategy.
 Amazing!
 To do this, it's key to understand some principles for getting started.
 Here are 3 essential tips to take with you as you enter the #ForYouniverse.

 1. Determine Your Goals

 The first tip to getting started with TikTok for business is understanding what you want your brand to get out of the platform.
 You don't need to have the most specific answer to this right away, and your answer is likely to change over time - however, it's good to have an idea of what initial direction you want to move in.
-Here are some ideas for 'goals' that will help lay the foundation for your business TikTok account:
+Here are some ideas for 'goals' that will help lay the foundation for your business TikTok business account:

 - Grow Brand Awareness